 Will people take me serious as a real estate agent if I am super young?

 I get asked this question all the time!
-People want to become real estate agents or even real estate investors, but they don’t think anyone will take them serious if they are in their teens or early twenties.
+People want to become real estate agents or even real estate investors, but they don’t think anyone will take them seriously if they are in their teens or early twenties.
 I was supposed to help young people save money.
-I think there may be some people who are put off by a young agent, but for the most part I don’t think it will affect your business unless you let it.
+I think there may be some people who are put off by a young agent, but for the most part, I don’t think it will affect your business unless you let it.
 Most people who have bought or sold a house know many agents are not very good.
 They don’t answer their phone, they don’t return calls and they don’t follow up.
 If you can take care of your clients and do simple tasks like returning phone calls you will be better than most agents.

 I think that most people are looking for an agent that is competent, will communicate well and knows what they are doing.
 Agents can demonstrate all of these qualities early on and from that point forward, people won’t care how old you are.
 They may even be impressed that someone so young is so ambitious.